Madhurima-Ghosh/FEVA-ICS-Framework/README.md

 ## 📌 Overview

-- ⚔️ Evaluate ML-based ICS-NIDS under various adversarial attacks
+- ⚔️ Evaluate ML-based ICS-IDS under various adversarial attacks
-- 🧠 Supports NIDS models of different architectures (gradient and non-gradient based)
+- 🧠 Supports IDS models of different architectures (gradient and non-gradient based)
 - 🧪 Measures robustness using key metrics like Accuracy, Recall, and Precision
 - 🛠️ Designed for reproducibility and ease of extension